 Maybe this corona crisis will be the first of many, to shake us up and help us realise: this world is not our home and we should not get too comfortable in it.
 We are sojourners with a mission – to preach the gospel of the Kingdom of God.

 Read also Psalm 91.
-RSVP. – Maybe God is using this season of isolation to call us into intimacy with him.
+Intimacy with God. – Maybe God is using this season of isolation to call us into intimacy with him.